-6 year old Claire asks: Why haven’t you gone to the North Pole?
+6-year-old Claire asks: Why haven’t you gone to the North Pole?
 Then you could see Santa.

 Claire, you ask an excellent question.
 While the North Pole is high on the list of countries I want to visit, visiting the North Pole isn’t easy.
-In fact, it is probably the hardest country in the world to visit, even more difficult than visiting North Korea.
+In fact, it is probably the hardest country in the world to visit, even more, difficult than visiting North Korea.

-In addition to the logistically difficulties of getting to the North Pole, traveling there with a US Passport has a whole set of unique problems.
+In addition to the logistical difficulties of getting to the North Pole, traveling there with a US Passport has a whole set of unique problems.
 To understand why it is so difficult, especially for Americans to travel to the North Pole, you have to understand the history of Polar/American relations.

-For the most part, US relations with the North Pole in the 19th Century could be consider informal.
-As Santa began his policy of delivering presents to good boys and girls all over the world, the United States’ lax border controls and open immigration made it easy for Santa to enter and travel within the US without raising too many eyebrows.
+For the most part, US relations with the North Pole in the 19th Century could be considered informal.
+As Santa began his policy of delivering presents to good boys and girls all over the world, the United States‘ lax border controls and open immigration made it easy for Santa to enter and travel within the US without raising too many eyebrows.
 In fact, most American homes in the 19th Century didn’t object to Santa entering the United States as he wasn’t Irish.

 The North Pole was viewed by the great European powers during this time as something along the lines of the Kingdom of Tonga.
-They were happy to trade with the Pole, but otherwise it was forgotten.
+They were happy to trade with the Pole, but otherwise, it was forgotten.
 Expeditions led by many countries during this period attempted to reach the North Pole, but none succeeded.
-This includes the ill fated expedition sent by Pope Leo XIII in 1887 which attempted to make contact with the ruler of the North Pole, Santa Claus.
+This includes the ill-fated expedition sent by Pope Leo XIII in 1887 which attempted to make contact with the ruler of the North Pole, Santa Claus.